LSD: Interview With a 1960s Acid Guide

-AG (Acid Guide): “That’s just a media expression.
+AG (Acid Guide): That is just a media expression.
 You have to have been there and done that to know what it is.

-AG: The deal was getting a few people together—usually a group of friends--and giving them LSD.
-Then you guide them around while they’re seeing through the lens of their unconscious mind.
-You try to keep them focused on the Fun Side of their unconscious mind.
-Not the psychotic Dark Side.
+AG: The deal was getting a few people together.
+It's usually a group of friends.
+Then giving them LSD.
+Now you guide them around while they are seeing through the lens of their unconscious mind.
+You try to keep them focused on the fun side of their unconscious mind.
+Not the psychotic dark side.

 BK: The psychotic side of the unconscious mind?

 AG: The psychotic side of the unconscious imagination is more real than reality.
 Compelling.
 Driving.
 Forceful.
 I did not understand terms like “psychotic” until later.
 I studied psychology.
 You better believe it.The alternative reality that the mind can create is without limits.
 It is kind of like falling asleep and having a dream, but you are awake.
 You see what you are dreaming.
 This occurs with LSD and eventually with the daily use of cocaine and methamphetamines.

 AG: Yes.
 You project your dream onto reality.
 Now it is suddenly real.
 Your total reality is a projection of your unconscious mind overlaid on what is actually there.
 Are you following me?

 BK: Yes, I understand projection.
 It is like wearing glasses that change the way the world looks so that it conforms to what you think.

 AG: The thing is, there is the dark side, the psychotic, and the fun side of your unconscious mind.
 When you start out, you generally experience the fun side.That is why street drugs are so addictive.

 BK: You mean kind of like Freud’s id and his death wish on one side, and the good things on the other?